-- Integrate with email marketing services (paid version)
+- Integrate your Rafflecopter giveaway with email marketing services (paid version)

-In comparison to Rafflecopter, Gleam is a marketing platform comprised of 4 different apps that helps promote your business and engage with your audience.
+Compared to Rafflecopter, Gleam.io is a marketing platform comprised of 4 different apps that helps promote your business and engage with your audience.
 So you get a lot of extra features you may not even need to run your giveaway.

-- 4 individual apps for getting more email subscribers, run contests, build social media galleries, and coupons.
+- 4 individual apps for getting more email subscribers, run Gleam competitions, build social media galleries, and coupons

 - Access giveaway winner data (limited to 10 winners on the free version)

-- Multiple entry options including social media, file uploads and more. although this depends on which plan you choose.
+- Multiple entry options include social networks, file uploads, and more, although this depends on which plan you choose

 Now that we’ve looked at Rafflecopter vs Gleam, it’s time to add RafflePress into the mix.

-- 1-click entry and fraud protection makes it easier for people to enter and reduces spam entries.
+- 1-click entry and fraud protection make it easier for people to enter and reduce spam.